-- The stroke volume is the volume of blood that is ejected from the left ventricle with each contraction.
-It is measured in millilitres (mL). - Stroke volume = end-diastolic volume minus end-systolic volume. - Cardiac output = stroke volume × heart rate. - Factors that effect stroke volume are preload, contractility, afterload, and heart rate.
+- The Stroke Volume is the volume of blood that is ejected from each ventricle with each contraction.
+It is measured in millilitres (mL). - Stroke Volume = end-diastolic volume minus end-systolic volume - Cardiac Output = Stroke Volume × Heart Rate. - Factors that affect Stroke Volume are preload, contractility, afterload, and heart rate.